|

 * My comments:

-I recommend using hydrogen peroxide in place of chlorine.
 Both are oxidants.
 Hydrogen peroxide does not last as long in the well.
 It dissipates, converting to water and oxygen.
 Thus, you may have to repeat the treatment more often, but the byproducts are not hazardous.
 Apparently though if you have bromides in your well it can convert these to bromates which do have health impacts.
 As always, it is best to test before proceeding.
+The following instructions provide a thorough disinfection.
+I provide a formula for determining how much hydrogen peroxide to use.
+I do not sell hydrogen peroxide and have no affiliation with any sellers.

-I have instructions for disinfection using hydrogen peroxide.
-You can purchase those here for $75: Instructions for Treating a Well using Hydrogen Peroxide
+Instructions for Treating a Well using Hydrogen Peroxide

 Some people recommend the use of calcium hypochlorite granules to provide slow release of chlorine in a well to control bacteria, iron, or hydrogen sulfide odors.
+This will also provide a constant source of carcinogens.

 I try to stick with all natural non-toxic methods whenever possible.

-If you have a problem with bacteria I would recommend that you also install a 5 micron filter, followed by an Ultra Violet light, followed by a 1 micron filter.
-This will kill the bacteria as they enter your home.
-Further thoughts....
 Be aware of activities in your community that can put your drinking water at risk.
 Talk to your neighbors to determine if problems with your drinking water are individual or community-wide.
 Check out the history of the area in which you live to determine if past activities are having a present impact on your drinking water.

 And manage your own septic tank if you have one.
 Replenish it on occasion with bacteria (I use Roebic K-37, which you can buy at any hardware store) to aid in digestion and limit your use of chemicals in the house, such as bleach, Lysol, and other sanitizers, that will kill the bacteria in the septic.
 Visit my link on using natural cleaning products to learn more.